rgrannell1/cloud-init-compile/README.md

 # cloud-init-compile

 Clic (cloud-init-compile) bundles several scripts and data files into a single cloud-init-friendly script.
-The program's output can be embedded in VM-provioning scripts for DigitalOcean or other cloud provider.
+The program's output can be embedded in VM-provisioning scripts for DigitalOcean or other cloud provider.

 ## Why?